 - For Members

-The Art Department at the Boston Athenæum has the primary function and responsibility of overseeing a large, historic collection of art that includes paintings, sculpture, prints, photographs, and decorative arts.
-Secondarily, the department plans and executes exhibitions of both historical and contemporary art in the Athenæum’s Norma Jean Calderwood Gallery.
+The art curators at the Boston Athenæum have the primary function and responsibility of overseeing an historic collection of art that includes paintings, sculpture, and decorative arts.
+Secondarily, the Director of Exhibitions, with the assistance of all the Athenaeum's curators and its Fine Arts and Exhibition Committee, plans and executes exhibitions of both historical and contemporary art in the Athenæum’s Norma Jean Calderwood Gallery.

 During its early years, the Boston Athenæum became a center for the fine arts in Boston and, in fact, functioned as the city’s first museum of fine arts.
 As one historian has written of that period, "For almost fifty years following [the Athenæum’s] first art gallery exhibition in 1827, the trustees purchased paintings and sculpture, European and American, and fostered the production of works of art by exhibitions."
 By the time of the Civil War, the Athenæum had purchased or otherwise acquired a number of major paintings and sculptures by contemporary American artists.
 In addition, it had built an important collection of casts of antique sculptures and fine copies of Old Master paintings (as well as a few originals), making it a destination for artists and art lovers alike.
 At the same time, it was amassing a collection of American prints and photographs that spans the entire history of these mediums and is now one of the finest such collections in the country.

 The Athenæum was instrumental in the founding of Boston’s Museum of Fine Arts in 1870.
 The new museum actually held its earliest exhibitions in the Athenæum’s galleries before moving into its own building on Copley Square in 1876.